evannetwork/tnt-docs/docs/v0.3/For Developers/tech-in-deep/schema.md

 ## Real world example

 Mr. Random wants to pass a gate to a factory with his car.
-The security officer in front of the gate now issues a vc for mr. randoms did for passing the gate.
+The security officer in front of the gate now issues a vc for mr. randoms DID for passing the gate.

 The VC also contains a "credentialSchema" field to check the data format of the issued vc.